 You will need to prebook your train from to Kerala from Goa in advance.
 The nearest train station to Palolem Beach is Madgaon and the train station for Kochi is Ernakulam Jn.
 This is the train I recommend booking which you can book on 12Go Asia.
 I recommend booking 2AC which is Second Class with Air Con.

-Kochi, also known as Cochin, is a really interesting city in South India.
+Kochi, also known as Cochin, is a really interesting city in South India which is why I recommend it as part of your 2 week South India itinerary.
 It’s a port city full of colonial buildings, nice cafes and a small city feel, especially compared to big cities in India.

 Fort Kochi / Fort Cochin is the best area to stay in Kochi because it’s where all of the Kochi tourist attractions are.
 You can easily spend one day in Kochi and things to do in Kochi include spotting the cool street art, visiting Jew Town, St Francis Church, the Folklore Museum and seeing the sunset on a boat trip.